 Which Attractions Are Currently Using Virtual Queues?

-At Disney World, there are currently two attractions using Virtual Queues.
-They are Guardians of the Galaxy: Cosmic Rewind and TRON Lightcycle/Run.
+At Disney World, there are currently multiple attractions using Virtual Queues.

 At Disneyland, no attractions are currently using Virtual Queues.